 CPU: 2.7GHz Intel Core i7-7500U | Graphics: Intel HD Graphics 620 | RAM: 16GB | Screen: 14-inch, 1920 x 1080 pixels | Storage: 256GB SSD

-Lenovo took an existing form factor and refined it to deliver the new ThinkPad E470.
-Powered by 7th-generation Intel Kaby Lake processors, this great laptop for programming has a 14-inch anti-glare display, powered by a discrete Nvidia GeForce 940MX 2GB GPU.
-It’s also equipped with a spill-resistant keyboard, a TrackPoint and 3+2 buttons click pad.
-The Lenovo E470 then tops all of this off with enough ports and expansion capabilities to keep the average user happy.
+With the ThinkPad E470, Lenovo took an existing form factor and refined it.
+Now, powered by 7th-generation Intel Kaby Lake processors, this is one of the best laptops for programming.
+It also features a lovely 14-inch anti-glare display, powered by a discrete Nvidia GeForce 940MX GPU, a spill resistant keyboard and Lenovo’s signature TrackPoint.
+The Lenovo E460, then, tops all of this off with enough ports and expansion capabilities to keep the average user happy for years to come.

 3. HP 255 G5